Whispers-of-the-Veil/Whispers-Of-The-Veil/Assets/Scripts/SpeechRecognition/README.md

 ![Model Architecture](Diagrams/ModelArchitecture.png)

 ## Training
-Before we start the training process, we need to make sure to have three csv files ready; Training, Validation, and Testing.
-These files should have the following structure.
+The training process requires three csv files; Training.csv, Validation.csv, and Test.csv.
+As the names imply, these csv files should contain the Training, Validation, and Test datasets.
+They should have the following file structure:<br>

-    filename,transcript,
+    filename,transcript,<br>
-    /complete/path/to/wav/file.wav,Transcript of wav file
+    /complete/path/to/wav/file.wav,Transcript of wav file<br>

 Please note: all wav files used in the Training, Validation, and Testing datasets should have the same sample rates.
 In our case, that would be 16000 samples.

-Certain parameters can be modified within the 'config.ini' file located at the root of the Training directory.
+Certain parameters can be modified within the 'config.ini'.
 For example, we can enable or disable data augmentation for the Training dataset.
-The augmentation includes Additive noise, time streching, and volume modulation.
+The augmentation includes Additive Nnoise, Time Streching, and Volume Modulation.
+You can modify the vocabluary to include punctuation or special characters depending on the use case.
+And you can modify the Learning Rate and Early stop parameters.

+Please note: Before you start the training process, please ensure that the paths to where you wish to save the model, figures, and checkpoints are filled out.

 For our model, we used the Librispeech dataset with the following setup:
 *Round 1*: We utilized the 100 dataset for our Training data, the combined Dev-clean and Dev-other datasets for our